MQTT

 Connection Settings

-The ID to send to identify the connection with the broker.
-Leave blank to make this random.
-MQTT brokers require each client to have a unique ID and will disconnect clients with duplicate IDs
+Client ID The ID to identify the connection with the broker.
+Leave blank to generate a random ID.
+Each client must have a unique ID.

-Enable for MQTT brokers that require transport layer security.
+Use SSL Enable for MQTT brokers that require transport layer security.
+See additional SSL options below.

-Ignore Self-Signed Certificate: When enabled, any certificate returned from the broker will be accepted.
-This setting should only be used for testing connectivity.
+• Ignore Self-Signed Certificate: Accepts any certificate returned from the broker.
+Use only for testing.

-CA Certificate: The name of the certificate file (e.g., groupCA.pem) imported into the certificate store.
+• CA Certificate: The MQTT Broker certificate file (e.g., groupCA.pem) imported into the certificate store.

-Client Certificate: Used if the broker requires client authentication.
-This is the public certificate for the client (e.g., mycert.pem).
+• Client Certificate: The public certificate for the client authentication (e.g., mycert.pem).

-Client Key: Used if the broker requires client authentication.
-This is the private key for the client (e.g., Mycert.key.pem).
+• Client Key: The private key for the client authentication (e.g., mycert.key.pem).

 Input Settings